The Word "Hebrew": Insights into the Hebrew Language

 Abraham was on one side and the entire world was on the other.

 Our Sages explained that there is another meaning in the name Ivri.
 It is a name that also reflects an ideological other side; Abraham was on one side and the entire world was on the other.
-A deeper look at the story of Abraham provides us with a unique insight into just how alone and unique he was in a world which was his polar opposite.
+A deeper look at the story of Abraham provides us with a insight into just how alone and he was in a world which was his polar opposite.

 One Man against the World